 Habitat and Ecology

 The species is not within any protected areas, but they are not thought to be necessary considering its adaptability to habitat disturbance.
-A determination of its exact range would be useful.

 Red List Status